FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Generate_certificates/_index.md

    </tbody>
 </table>

-These certificates can be signed by the internal <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> CA, generated in the previous setup step.
+These certificates can be signed by the internal {{< SecureTransport/componentshortname  >}} CA, generated in the previous setup step.
 For more information, see <a href="../generate_or_import_ca" class="MCXref xref">Generate or import a certificate authority</a>.

 The following procedure is used to generate a self-issued certificate.
-For information about generating a Certificate Signing Request (CSR), refer to the <span class="redirect_st_ag" cshid="admin" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's Guide*</span>.
+For information about generating a Certificate Signing Request (CSR), refer to the .

 1. Select **Configure > 4-Generate Certs**.
 2. Click **Generate** to create a certificate.